NateJacobs/Brickset-API/readme.txt

 == Frequently Asked Questions ==

-= Can I add sets to my set list on Brickset with this plugin? = Not yet, but functions like that are on the way.
+= Can I add sets to my set list on Brickset with this plugin? = Yes you can, but it requires writing custom code using the API functions of the plugin.

 = Does this plugin require an API Key from Brickset = To display more than twenty sets from a search query an API key is required.
 You can obtain one by contacting Brickset on this [page](http://brickset.com/contact/)